TL;DR

 Validating Policy: Enforce Internal Image Registry for Jobs

-On OpenShift, pulling from the public Docker Hub or an unapproved registry is often blocked at the network level — but that gives you a cryptic ImagePullBackOff rather than a clear error.
-A Kyverno policy surfaces the violation at admission time with a useful message:
+On OpenShift, pulling from Docker Hub is often blocked at the network level — giving you a cryptic ImagePullBackOff.
+A Kyverno policy surfaces the violation at admission time with a clear message:

 apiVersion: kyverno.io/v1